Frequently Asked Questions

 + What is the Government's free hours scheme?
 How do I access this?

-The Government 'free hours' scheme is an entitlement of a maximum of 15 hours per week, available over the school term times only, where a child can attend a nursery and receive Government fimdomg.
+The Government 'free hours' scheme is an entitlement of a maximum of 15 or 30 hours per week, available over the school term times only, where a child can attend a nursery and receive Government funding.
 At Childsplay we do offer the Free Nursery Entitlement but not exclusivly.
 You will therefore incur some fees for the additional hours used in the same day.
-We offer 12 free hours over two days and 15 free hours over 3 or more days.
 Your fees are calculated over the whole year as a 'stretched offer', to allow for the consistency of payments from parents throughout the year.
 All 3 and 4 year olds are entitled to access these hours, but it does not commence until the term following your child's 3rd birthday.

 There are also free nursery entitlement hours available for some two year olds, but families must meet the elgibility criteria for these.

-You do not need to do anything to access the free hours scheme, as we process them by working with the Local Authority.
+If you’re eligible for the extra hours, you sign up online to get a code to give to your childcare provider to reserve your place.
+You’ll get the extra hours once the next term starts.
+We then process them by working with the Local Authority.
 However, you must complete a Parents Agreement form once attending the nursery.
 If your child attends more than one nursery, the funding will be paid direct to the nursery within the Local Authority in which you reside, but it can also be proportioned between both settings.